Rthe1st/photo-assassin-2/README.md

             * https://kulshekhar.github.io/ts-jest/docs/next/guides/esm-support
         * I couldn't work out how to get jest-babel to transpile that to a common-js equivalent (__dirname)
         * ts-jest also offers [some advantages](https://jestjs.io/docs/en/getting-started#using-typescript) of babel-jest

-We could of solved the .js -> .ts resolution problem by specifying .js in typescript imports and stripping the extension with webpack/jest transforms.
-Its a choice between using webpack and jest transforms to strip it vs a tsc transform to add it and ttsc to use the plugin.

-Solving this took me forever and I don't understand why this isn't a more common problem.
-I suppose code that uses typescript + es6 syntax + jest + webpack + runs in node such a niche setup?
-I feel like I must be missing a bigger architecure problem or something.

 Our jest setup doesn't support testing of ./src/client scripts yet, we need to add a jest config for that